Mets' Frazier wants meeting with Manfred over strike zone

 "I respect him for doing that," Frazier said of the umpire who met with him.
 "But at the same time, when you look back and see this kind of stuff where they're blatantly not strikes, I just can't sit back and let it go anymore.
 Something has to be said."

-Frazier's frustrations boiled over Wednesday while the Braves were shut down by starter Sean Newcomb.
+Frazier's frustrations boiled over Wednesday while the Mets were shut down by starter Sean Newcomb.

 "I'm not making excuses.
 We lost fair and square," Frazier said.
 "The kid pitched a hell of a game.
 But these umpires gotta get better.
 Bottom line."